Yehia Bahei El-Din: Career and research

 El-Din is a professor at British University in Egypt.
-He was the Dean of Engineering and, as of December 2022, the Vice-president for Research and Postgraduate Studies and the founding director of the Centre for Adavnced Materials at the British University in Egypt.
+He was the Dean of Engineering and, as of December 2022, the Vice-president for Research and Postgraduate Studies and the founding director of the Centre for Advanced Materials at the British University in Egypt.
 However, he had taught previously in Cairo University, Duke University, Rensselaer Polytechnic Institute, North Carolina State University and the University of Utah.

-El-Din was research focuses on solid mechanics of fiber-reinforced composite.
+El-Din's research focuses on solid mechanics of fiber-reinforced composite.

 Awards and honours

 In 2018, El-Din was elected as a Fellow of African Academy of Sciences.
 In 2019, El-Din won the “Nile Award” in Advanced Technological Sciences from the Academy of Scientific Research and Technology (ASRT), Egypt.